SSCHAcode/sschacode.github.io/Tutorials/Tutorial_PbTe.md

     u_population1_X.dat
     scf_population1_X.dat

 Both files represent the ionic configurations.
 The Xs are the IDs (starting from 1) of the configurations.
 In the u_population1_X.dat file is stored the atomic displacement of each ion with respect to the centroid position.
 The scf_population1_X.dat is a file that contains the whole ionic displaced structure.
 In particular, in the first part, we have the atomic coordinates preceded by the atomic type (in Angstrom), while in the last part we have the lattice vectors (in Angstrom).
-This is the standard format to be used in quantum-espresso with ibrav=0, however, since it should not have any symmetry (is a randomly displaced configuration) it can be easily converted for input to any calculator.
+This is the standard format to be used in Quantum ESPRESSO with ibrav=0, however, since it should not have any symmetry (is a randomly displaced configuration) it can be easily converted for input to any calculator.

-So, we will use the scf_population1_X.dat to prepare our input scripts for quantum-espresso.
+So, we will use the scf_population1_X.dat to prepare our input scripts for Quantum ESPRESSO.

 After we will get total energies, forces, and stresses for any ionic configurations, we must save the results in the following files: